Frank Weatherwax

 Frank Thrall Weatherwax (June 23, 1902 – December 17, 1991) was an American actor and animal trainer.
 He is best remembered with his brother Rudd Weatherwax for their famous collie, Pal, the dog who became famous as Lassie in the 1943 Metro-Goldwyn-Mayer film Lassie Come Home.
-He also trained the dog, Lightning, for the 1935 movie A Dog of Flanders.
+He also trained and owned the dog Spike, who performed as the eponymous dog in the 1957 film Old Yeller.
+He also trained the dog Lightning, for the 1935 movie A Dog of Flanders.

-Animal training

-Weatherwax was born in Camp Palomas, New Mexico Territory, the son of Anna Elisa (née Wallis) and Walter Smiley Weatherwax.
-Weatherwax trained the original Asta for The Thin Man, a film produced in 1934.
-This movie had five sequels and an accompanying television show.
-Weatherwax's Asta did not star in the TV series.
-He also trained Spike, who appeared in Disney's Old Yeller and in other film and television programs.
-Weatherwax played a bully in Little Lord Fauntleroy in 1921 with Mary Pickford.
-In 1920 he appeared in the silent film version of Heidi and in The Jucklins.

-Family
+Early years

+Weatherwax was born in Camp Palomas, New Mexico Territory.
 He was the brother of Rudd Weatherwax, actor and animal trainer, and uncle of actor Ken Weatherwax.
+His family moved to Hollywood after World War I.

+Career

+Weatherwax began his career in films as a stunt rider.
+Later he and his brother began training animals for films and formed a company to provide trained animals.